jimzrt/Incognito_RCM/README.md

 Patch note
 =
 *Scandal-UK: I have maintained this project with code from projects by CTCaer and schmue.
-I have added bug fixes and updates.
-Report any issues or contact me on GBATemp (scandal_uk).*
+I have added bug fixes and updates.*

+*NOTE: Atmosphere now contains this feature, although it is unknown if it gets cached anywhere before Atmosphere overwrites it - to get it going you just need to follow the instructions to setup exosphere.ini.*

 Usage
 =